-In Indonesia, learning as predicted Bishop and Mason has been by practiced in universities.
+In Indonesia, learning as predicted by Bishop and Mason has been practiced in universities.
 Generally, lectures in universities in Indonesia utilize the technology tools, both as the main media and supporting media.
 Open University (Universitas Terbuka) is an example of higher education that applies distance learning.
 It offers fully online lectures, without face to face interaction in class.
-Lecture materials, teaching materials, assignments and forums discussion are fully implemented online.
-The same ways are also done by other universities.
-However, the majority of them utilize the online system as enrichment for students, not the main system of lectures.
+Lecture materials, teaching materials, assignments and discussion forums are fully implemented online.
+The same ways are also done by universities.
+However, other majority of them utilize the online system as enrichment for students, not the main system of lectures.

 The learning system as implemented by higher education is known as E-Learning and Blended Learning.
-Both of these learning are utilizing the advanced technology

-(computers and internet) in the process of implementation (Christensen, Horn, &Staker, 2013; Horn &Staker, 2011).
-As with other traditional learning, this learning has principles that stimulate students to achieve various changes as a result of learning.
+Both of these learning are utilizing the advanced technology (computers and internet) in the process of implementation (Christensen, Horn, &Staker, 2013; Horn &Staker, 2011).
+As with other traditional learning, principles that learning has stimulate students to achieve various changes as a result of learning.
 Many studies have been conducted related to e-learning.
-Several studies, which were found, discussed about e-learning universities; both are in terms of students (Zhu, Valcke, Schellens, &Yifei, 2009; Zamzuri, Shahrom, Kasim, &Mamat, 2012), to process (Rohayani, assessment Kurniabudi, & Sharipuddi, 2015).
+Several studies, which were found, discussed about e-learning in universities; both are in terms of students (Zhu, Valcke, Schellens, &Yifei, 2009; Zamzuri, Shahrom, Kasim, Nasir, &Mamat, 2012), to the assessment process (Rohayani, Kurniabudi, & Sharipuddi, 2015).

 Many elementary Schools involve the use of advanced technology in their learning.
 Nowadays the school administration system has been using the online system.
 On the other hand, e-learning has been widely discussed and practiced.
-Therefore, this article aims to describe the conception of elementary school teachers' on e-learning and blended learning and how they implemented it in classroom a.
+Therefore, this article aims to describe the conception of elementary school teachers' on e- learning and blended learning and how they implemented it in classroom

+2. LITERATURE REVIEW a.
 E-learning

-2. LITERATURE REVIEW

-The letter "e" in the word e-learning (electronic) shows activities related to all forms of online systems and digital devices (Hubbard, 2013).
+The letter "e" in the word elearning (electronic) shows activities related to all forms of online systems and digital devices (Hubbard, 2013).
 This indicates that the term e-learning is used to describe the learning process supported by computers and networks.
 In its development, the term e-learning is defined based on the emphasis in what has been stated.
-Mason and Rennie (2006) describe how the definition of eexperiences learning different а emphasis, according to its focus.
-The elearning definition attached to the web which has diverse focus: on content, communication or technology.
-This definition is illustrated in several lessons such as web-based learning, computer-based learning, virtual classes, and digital collaboration.
+Mason and Rennie (2006) describe how the definition of elearning experiences a different emphasis according to its focus.
+The e- learning definition attached to the web which has diverse focus: on content, communication or technology.
+This definition is lessons such illustrated in several as web-based learning, computerbased learning, virtual classes, and digital collaboration.
 Many other definitions focus more on learning locations, namely the use of technology to create, strengthen, convey and facilitate learning.

 Initially, e-learning was intended as a support system for distance learning and this is why e-learning is often called distance learning (Yanuschik, Pakhomova, &Batbold, 2015).
 Not only about distance and time, this learning is applied with consideration of the development of science and technology, culture and equal learning opportunities, as an innovation of traditional learning (Wahyuningsih&Makmur, 2017).
-Based on the consideration of the emergence of e-learning, it appears that this learning contains fewer opportunities for interaction than face-to-face learning.
-Even though interactions remain through online networks, social interaction between students between educators and students is different from traditional learning.
-This is because the focus of e-learning is on abilities personal and independence (Wahyuningsih&Makmur, 2017).
+Based the consideration of emergence of e-learning, it appears that this learning contains fewer opportunities for interaction than face-to-face learning.
+Even though interactions remain through online networks, social interaction between students and between educators and students is different from traditional learning.
+This is because the focus of e-learning is on personal abilities learning independence and (Wahyuningsih&Makmur, 2017).

 In its implementation, there are various e-learning models.
 Some of the most commonly used e-learning models include: web-based learning, blended learning, and full e-learning (Yanuschik, Pakhomova, &Batbold, 2015).
 In this model the position of e-learning has different functions.
-In general, e-learning functions in learning activities include: supplement, complement and replacement (Wahyuningsih&Makmur, 2017).
+In general, e- learning functions in learning activities include: supplement, complement and replacement (Wahyuningsih&Makmur, 2017).
 In summary, the models and functions of e-learning are presented in the following table.